sprintwindy/BackupManager/README.md

 Change your required version to `"backpack/backupmanager": "^4.0"` and run `composer update backpack/backupmanager`.

-We removed the overrides of spatie config from our package publishing process, so going foward you can do the regular spatie backup configuration in `config/backup.php` and the customized backpack configuration in `config/backpack/backupmanager`.
+We removed the overrides of spatie config from our package publishing process, from now on you can do the regular spatie backup configuration in `config/backup.php` and the customized backpack configuration in `config/backpack/backupmanager`.

-**1)** publish the new config file `php artisan vendor:publish --provider="Backpack\BackupManager\BackupManagerServiceProvider" --tag="backup-config"`.
-This will generate your the `config/backpack/backupmanager.php` file.
+**1)** Publish the new config file `php artisan vendor:publish --provider="Backpack\BackupManager\BackupManagerServiceProvider" --tag="backup-config"`.
+This will generate the `config/backpack/backupmanager.php` file.
 By default backpack uses `--disable-notifications` flag, remove it if you are using notifications.

-**2)** if you have configured `backpack_flags` in `config/backup` now is a good time to move them to the new config, under the key: `artisan_command_on_button_click`.
+**2)** If you have configured `backpack_flags` in `config/backup` you should now move them to the new config, under the key: `artisan_command_on_button_click`.

 ```php
 // This command will be run when user click on the "Create a new backup" button